neenad99/leetcode-september-challenge/README.md

 # leetcode-september-challenge
-daily problem solving of september challenenge on leetcode platform
+daily problem solving of september challeenge on leetcode platform